WilfriedMercier/SOMptimised/source/tutorial/clustering_iris.rst

 .. note::

-   Colors do not match between subfigures, they are just here to show clustering.
+   Colours do not match between subfigures, they are just here to show clustering.